 ‘Once you start going down the route of NoSQL for new projects, it’s possible to see other areas within the organisation where moving over to NoSQL can help to reduce costs.
 Open-source platforms can offer much greater returns compared with proprietary systems.’

-Preparing for big
+Preparing for big data

 But with innovations like NoSQL, in-memory and Hadoop being positioned as necessary technologies for big data, how can CIOs know what is the right fit for their particular environment?